Unidocs1/sphinx_repo_manager/source/getting_started/sdks/unity.rst

     https://unity:4sWpuQS6dnuSqa-Ki_nV@gitlab.acceleratxr.com/Core/sdk/sdk_unity.git

-4. *AcceleratXR SDK* should now be listed in the package manager.
+4. *Xsolla Backend SDK* should now be listed in the package manager.
 5. Next follow the section on Configuration.

 Option 2: Clone The Repo and Install From Local Disk